 International Experiences

 The College of Allied Health prides itself on being a college of helping professions.
 Helping in the local community just wasn't enough, our service goes global.
-Students, faculty, staff and even friends of the college participate in six different international experiences throughout the year-- and we keep adding more!
+Students, faculty, staff and even friends of the college participate in several different international experiences throughout the year-- and we keep adding more!

 Palace Foundation - Mexico